The 10 Worst Places To Live In Arizona For 2023

-The worst places to live in Arizona are Eloy and Winslow for 2023 based on Friday Night Science.
+The worst places to live in Arizona are Eloy and Coolidge for 2024 based on Friday Night Science.

 If you’ve ever been to Arizona, you know it’s a beautiful place.
 The desert landscapes are some of the prettiest places in the country, and the mountain areas have some of the best outdoor activities in the entire southwest.